‘A smile saved in a silent ponder’

 SMC president Dr. Kathryn Jeffery observed “different members of our team like little busy beavers, making sure everything was just right, the corner of the tablecloth tucked under just subtle, the flowers placed just right to make everything perfect for our friend.”

 Dr. Lizzy Moore, academic administrator, began remembrances.
-“Dear Patrick, Miss Kathy, family, close friends, colleagues, particularly our deeply dedicated and fiercely committed Maintenance and Operations team, please accept my deepest condolences for your loss, for our loss.
+“Dear Patric, Miss Kathy, family, close friends, colleagues, particularly our deeply dedicated and fiercely committed Maintenance and Operations team, please accept my deepest condolences for your loss, for our loss.
 There’s a permanent hole in my heart for this senseless and absolute maddening tragedy.
 A beacon of leadership, integrity, and kindness, Felicia was my trusted friend.”

 “The true test of friendship and loyalty is knowing that I never had to ask for help.
 She knew exactly how to help and make an impact and did so in a stealth manner, with dignity and grace.
 Our friendship was based on trust and respect, and cemented with our commonality of being single parents of an only child.
 Every year, without fail, Felicia would beat me to the phone with a salutation on Mother’s Day.”